MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

   - removing the nffg from the nffgs map
 - `deleteAll` also uses the exclusive lock
 - `storePolicy` uses a shared lock to validate the references and then storing in the policies map the new one.
 In this way the removal cannot occur between the two operations, and therefore the references are still valid
-- `deletePolcy` uses a shared lock because the iteration that is occurring in the `deleteNffg` over the collection of policies acts on the valueSet that is not explicitly concurrent-safe also if it coming from a ConcurrentMap.
+- `deletePolicy` uses a shared lock because the iteration that is occurring in the `deleteNffg` over the collection of policies acts on the valueSet that is not explicitly concurrent-safe also if it coming from a ConcurrentMap.
 In order to avoid any problems, the deletion of a single policy is done in a protected block
 - `deleteAllPolicies` uses the shared lock for the same reason as above
 - `updatePolicyResult` uses the shared lock because after getting the policy from the name the verification is accessing the related nffg in order to use the ids, that must not be deleted between the two operations
 - `verifyResultOnTheFly` uses the shared lock because after checking the references, the nffg must continue to be stored inside the nffgs map